sarvex/jina-now/README.md

 <img src="https://user-images.githubusercontent.com/11627845/164569398-5ef22a41-e2e1-438a-88a5-2ac43ad9426d.gif" alt="Jina NOW logo: The data structure for unstructured data" width="600px">

-NOW gives the world access to customized neural image search in just one line of code.
+NOW gives the world access to neural image search in just one command execution.
 Main features
+- ⛅ **Cloud**: We take care of the deployment and maintenance
 - 🐥 **Easy**: Minimal effort required to set up your search case
 - 🐎 **Fast**: Set up your search case within minutes
 - 🌈 **Quality**: If you provide labels to your documents, Jina NOW fine-tunes a model for you
-- 🌳 **Reliable**: We take care of the deployment and maintenance (coming soon)
 - ✨ **Nocode**: Deployment can be done by non-technical people

 ### Installation